(Updated April 5, 2026)

 Major leaguer

-Stanky declared he’d platoon Alston (a left-handed batter) and Bilko (a right-handed batter), but Alston got the Opening Day start against Cubs left-hander Paul Minner.
+Stanky said he’d platoon Alston (a left-handed batter) and Bilko (right-handed), but Alston got the Opening Day start against Cubs left-hander Paul Minner.

 “I guess I’ve come a long way in a short time,” Alston said.
 “I guess I came up like a real rocket.”